AspirinCode/NPDatabase-NPRules/README.md

 __Step 5:__
 Input: text file with external_source_id and the isomeric/ canoninal SMILES (from step 1)
 Input: text file with external source id's, SMILES and inchi keys
 Script: create_temp_structure_table.py
 Output: SQLite file with temp structure table

 Create a temporary structure table with all structure data from RDkit and the molconvert inchi keys.
 Attributes: structure_id, isomeric_smiles, canonical_smiles, monoisotopic_mass, molecular_formula,
 inchi, inchi_key_rdkit, inchi_key_molconvert

 __Step 6:__
 Input: SQLite file with temp structure table
+Output: SQLite file with temp structure table with classified structures

 Classify the structures in the temporary structure table (in temporary NPDatabase) with the Classyfire pipeline, created by Oscar Hoekstra.
 First install the Classifire pipeline: https://github.com/OscarHoekstra/ClassifyNPDB.